-The Eastern Cape is known as a ‘Big 7’ destination.
-There the usual Big 5 (lion, rhino, buffalo, elephant, leopard) as well as the Southern right whale and the great white shark.
+The Eastern Cape is known as a ‘Big Seven’ destination.
+There the usual Big Five (lion, rhino, buffalo, elephant, leopard) as well as the southern right whale and the great white shark.

 This park started off with just 11 elephants and now has an elephant population of 450 African elephants This exquisite park has been dramatically expanded and now extends from inland mountains to the coast near Port Elizabeth.

-Renowned for its conservation initiatives, Shamwari Private Game Reserve covers over 25 000 hectares of ‘Big 5’ territory along the Bushman’s River.
+Renowned for its conservation initiatives, Shamwari Private Game Reserve covers over 25 000 hectares of ‘Big Five’ territory along the Bushman’s River.

 Named after the baboons that roam wild in this pristine area, the Baviaanskloof Wilderness Area covers some 192 000 hectares and is also home to leopard and exquisite bird life.